rcmdnk/homebrew-file/docs/usage.rst

 You can also make it with ``install`` (``-i``) subcommand.

 With ``install`` subcommand, Brew-file tries to install packages listed in ``Brewfile``.
-If any packages managed with Homebrew Cask are listed, brew-cask is also installed automatically.

 ``Brewfile`` convention is similar as Brewdler.
 Normally, you don't need to modify anything on Brewdler's ``Brewfile`` for Brew-file